-Thoracic outlet syndrome (TOS) is a term that refers to three related syndromes involving compression of the nerves, arteries, and veins in the lower neck and upper chest area.
+Thoracic outlet syndrome is a term that refers to three related syndromes involving compression of the nerves, arteries, and veins in the lower neck and upper chest area.
 This compression causes pain in the arm, shoulder, and neck.

 Who is more likely to get thoracic outlet syndrome?

-There are many causes of TOS, including:
+There are many causes of thoracic outlet syndrome, including:

-TOS is more common in women.
+Thoracic outlet syndrome is more common in women.
 Symptoms usually begin between ages 20 and 50.

 How is thoracic outlet syndrome diagnosed and treated?

-TOS can sometimes be diagnosed in a physical exam by:
+Thoracic outlet syndrome can sometimes be diagnosed in a physical exam by: